preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 Query
 ---------
-You can either choose to pick documents to be display in the block, or use the Query Builder.
+You can either choose to pick documents to be displayd in the block, or use the Query Builder.

 .. image:: document-rollup-query.png